Insurance for strata titles properties

 What types of properties can CHU insure?

-CHU insures residential, commercial, and mixed-use strata properties and community associations.
-This includes apartments, townhouses, villa’s, offices, shopping centres, and industrial estates.
+CHU insures residential, commercial and mixed-use strata properties and community associations.
+This includes apartments, townhouses, villas, offices, shopping centres and industrial estates.

 -